gatsbyjs/gatsby/docs/blog/2020-04-29-incredimental-builds/index.md

 I think it's best explained through an example.

-Let's say we're building an online magazine, something that mixes the content of Architectural Digest with the aesthetic of Cosmopolitan/Buzzfeed.
+Let's say we're building an online magazine, something that mixes the content of Architectural Digest with the aesthetic of Cosmopolitan/BuzzFeed.
 I've named it METROGLAM.

 ![A mockup of a Cosmopolitan-style online magazine, except all the articles are about interior design and architecture](./images/metroglam.png)

-We'll host each article in a CMS like Wordpress or Contentful.
+We'll host each article in a CMS like WordPress or Contentful.
 We'll have dozens of individual authors and editors, and we expect we'll average about 15 new articles a day, with maybe 100 or so daily edits (tweaks, corrections, live updates…).
 Whenever the content changes, it triggers a new build and deploys it live.

 At first, this works great!
 Gatsby pulls all our data at build-time and generates beautiful, functional HTML files.
 After a couple years, though, our builds start to get a little sluggish; Once we hit 10,000 articles, it might take anywhere from 5 to 20 minutes to build.